OpenLiberty/open-liberty-operator/doc/observability-deployment.md

 # Observability with Open Liberty

 The following document covers various topics for configuring and integrating your Open Liberty runtime with monitoring tools in the OpenShift cluster.
+This document has been tested with Red Hat OpenShift Container Platform (RHOCP) 4.2.

 ## How to deploy Kibana dashboards to monitor Open Liberty logging events